Skip to content

 Source: https://github.com/0install/0bootstrap

-Normally, a launcher is created by passing its name (a URI) to the 0desktop command (or "Add New Program").
+Normally, a launcher is created by passing a feed URI to the "Add Zero Install Program" utility.
 This downloads the appropriate feeds, their icons - if available, and makes a shortcut (creates a launcher, a .desktop file).

 However, it is sometimes useful to bundle such a launcher and its icon together in a .deb package (for example), so that it can be installed on machines that don't have Zero Install available initially - by using the standard native package installation procedure.